fwhelan/fwhelan.github.io/contact.markdown

   </div>
 </div>

-If you are interested in positions within the Lab, email Fiona your CV, and a short statement of interest.
+<p>If you are interested in positions within the Lab, email Fiona your CV, and a short statement of interest.</p>

 <!--The lab has a project on the study of the human microbiome via in vitro culturing and bioinformatics available via The Nottingham BBSRC Doctoral Training Programme.
 The application deadline is 30 May 2022.
 Note: this round of applications are only open to candidates with home fees status.
 Find out more <a href="https://www.nottingham.ac.uk/bbdtp/index.aspx">here</a>.-->

-The Whelan lab would be honoured to host applications to The British Academy's <a href="https://www.thebritishacademy.ac.uk/news/the-british-academy-and-the-council-for-at-risk-academics-announce-new-fellowships-for-researchers-at-risk/">Fellowships for Researchers at Risk</a> programme.
-If you work on anything vaguely related to our Research interests, please get in touch- I would be happy to help guide the submission of an application.
+<p>The Whelan lab would be honoured to host applications to The British Academy's <a href="https://www.thebritishacademy.ac.uk/news/the-british-academy-and-the-council-for-at-risk-academics-announce-new-fellowships-for-researchers-at-risk/">Fellowships for Researchers at Risk</a> programme.
+If you work on anything vaguely related to our Research interests, please get in touch- I would be happy to help guide the submission of an application.</p>

-Additionally, we are always interested in individuals who would like to apply for scholarships or fellowships.
-Some options of funding opportunities follow:
+<p>Additionally, we are always interested in individuals who would like to apply for scholarships or fellowships.
+Some options of funding opportunities follow:</p>

 <h4>Postdoctoral Fellowships:</h4>
 <ul>